MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/key-pipelines-concepts.md

 monikerRange: 'vsts'
 ---

-# Key Concepts for New Azure Pipelines Users
+# Key concepts for new Azure Pipelines users

 Learn about the key concepts and components that are used in Pipelines.
 Understanding the basic terms and parts of Pipelines will help you further explore how it can help you deliver better code more efficiently and reliably.